Patience Rhodes: Amateur career

 Rhodes won the 2021 English Girls' Open Amateur Stroke Play Championship, and in 2023 she won the St Rule Trophy at St Andrews Links in Scotland, and reached the round of 32 in the Women's Amateur Championship in England.

 In 2022, Rhodes enrolled at Arizona State University, but didn't start playing with the Arizona State Sun Devils women's golf team until 2023 after picking up wrist and back injuries.
 In 2025, she was a candidate for National Golfer of the Year and competed at the Augusta National Women's Amateur.

-Alongside her sister, she won silver at the 2023 European Ladies' Team Championship in Finland and won the 2024 Curtis Cup at Sunningdale Golf Club, where she defeated world number four Zoe Campos of the United States in singles, 6 and 5.
+With team England, she earned silver at the 2023 European Ladies' Team Championship in Finland and, alongside her sister, bronze at the same tournament the following year in Spain.
+She won the 2024 Curtis Cup at Sunningdale Golf Club, where she defeated world number four Zoe Campos of the United States in singles, 6 and 5.

 In 2024, she won the Spirit International Amateur in Texas with the English team.